The work at Withers Farm is hard work, but at the same time really fun and rewarding.

 In regards to your working hours; you will need to be flexible as you may be required to work early mornings and late nights; this is not your usual 9 to 5 job.
 Working hours are in line with UK legislation.

-Our aim is to provide between 40-60 hours (will not exceed 60 hours) of work per week, per person, but is weather and crop dependent.
+Our aim is to provide between 40-60 hours (not exceeding 60 hours) of work per week, per person, but is weather and crop dependent.

 You will normally be required to work a five or six day week.